harry093/stromlo-slr-assess/README.md

 # stromlo-slr-assess
-Code to perform the monthly MT Stromlo SLR assessment
+Code to perform the monthly Mt Stromlo SLR assessment directly from the DOR files